-The game performance is really good for a midsized laptop.
-It should be said though that the fan speed went pretty wild during some of the peak moments.
-In fact, sometimes they sometimes hit 2500+rpm for seemingly no reason.
-Here are the temp and decibels produced, according to internal readings and an iPhone decibel app.
+The game performance is good for a midsized laptop.
+It should be said, though, that the fan speed went pretty wild during some peak moments.
+Sometimes they hit 2500+rpm for seemingly no reason.
+According to internal readings and an iPhone decibel app, here are the temp and decibels produced.

 Temps, fans, noise

-To get a good reading I played Civilization 5 (mac native, though lazy port) for a few hours and kept steady track of the DB throughout.
-The ambient was dead silent apart from some occasional cars/talks etc. I cut those out and calculated the average.
+To get a good reading, I played Civilization 5 (Mac native, though lazy port) for a few hours and kept steady track of the DB throughout.
+The ambient was dead silent, apart from occasional cars/talks, etc. I cut those out and calculated the average.

 Intel CPU: 67 degrees Celsius (idle: 46) | or 153 Fahrenheit (idle: 115)

-This again may or may not tell a lot but in any case, the Macbook wasn’t complaining and the case felt warm at best.
-Note though that it’s early spring now and things could be different mid-June.
+This, again may or may not tell a lot, but in any case, the Macbook wasn’t complaining, and the patient felt warm at best.
+Note, though, that it’s early spring now, and things could be different in mid-June.
 But from experience, I think everything’s just fine.

 The Macbook Pro 2011 is a great upgrade over the previous models.
-Most changes are internal and it shows.
-The speed increase is pretty dramatic, making this the first real portable “Mac pro”.
+Most changes are internal, and it shows.
+The speed increase is dramatic, making this the first real portable “Mac Pro”.
 It comes at a price, though.
 The fantastic unibody design sometimes struggles to keep the hardware at bay.
 It should also be noted that they’re still very expensive and that users with shallow pockets could be forced into using Intel graphics.
 Not a great thing for a $1200+ laptop.
-This particular model, however, is as good as it gets; despite, in Apple world, now looking like the run of the mill.
+This particular model, however, is as good as it gets, despite, in Apple world, now looking like the run of the mill.

 Now to answer your questions.
-For me 2010 Macbook pro owners shouldn’t feel rushed to upgrade, in fact, 13-inch gamers shouldn’t at all.
-And yeah you could wait for a redesign, it’s always possible.
-But deciding to wait at the beginning of a product cycle seems like a silly thing to me.
-It’s like saying: yeah I’ll wait for the next model ‘cuz it will have everything I could wish for.
+For me, 2010 Macbook Pro owners shouldn’t feel rushed to upgrade; in fact, 13-inch gamers shouldn’t.
+And yeah, you could wait for a redesign; it’s always possible.
+But deciding to stay at the beginning of a product cycle seems like a silly thing to me.
+It’s like saying: yeah, I’ll wait for the next model because it will have everything I could wish for.